UNIJackS/Home_Lab/README.md

 ## Java Install
 - Source: [https://minecraft.wiki/w/Tutorials/Setting_up_a_server](https://minecraft.wiki/w/Tutorials/Setting_up_a_server)

-- To remove all current java installs for a fresh new install
+- To remove all current Java installs for a fresh new install
 ```
 sudo apt-get purge java*
 ```
-- To install java 21 (for newer versions of MC)
+- To install Java 21 (for newer versions of MC)
 ```
 sudo apt install openjdk-21-jdk-headless
 ```
-- To install java 8 (for older versions of MC)
+- To install Java 8 (for older versions of MC)
 ```
 sudo apt install openjdk-8-jdk-headless
 ```